-Cf. for instance Nina Byers (1998) "E. Noether's Discovery of the Deep Connection Between Symmetries and Conservation Laws." in Proceedings of a Symposium on the Heritage of Emmy Noether, held on 2-4 December, 1996, at the Bar-Ilan University, Israel.
+29. Cf. for instance Nina Byers, "E. Noether's Discovery of the Deep Connection between Symmetries and Conservation Laws," in Mina Teicher (ed.), Israel Mathematical Conference Proceedings: The Heritage of Emmy Noether (Tel-Aviv: Bar-Ilan University, 1998).

-I offer a different argument for this same conclusion (not specifically for the modal case, but for a more generic one that comprises it) in Section V of Chapter Five of Perspectives on Pragmatism.
+30. I offer a different argument for this same conclusion (not specifically for the modal case, but for a more generic one that comprises it) in Section V of Chapter 5 of Perspectives on Pragmatism (Cambridge, MA: Harvard University Press, 2011).